 Wilding worked in New York, but knew she couldn’t afford New York’s sky-high rental rates.
 The average cost to rent a one-bedroom apartment is $2,940, according to housing search engine Rent Jungle — that was more than Wilding’s whole paycheck.

 Instead, she lived with her parents in their New Jersey home and commuted into the city.
 It took her over two hours each way, but it was worth it because of how much she saved.

 According to Wilding, having the option to live with her family was a huge help.
 Indeed, it’s a luxury that might not be possible for everyone.
 However, if you can live with family or friends for free or at a reduced cost, it can help you get on your feet.

 In addition to cutting down her housing costs, Wilding also focused on boosting her income.

 “I had multiple side hustles,” she said.
 “Social workers have so much opportunity for that.
 It’s widely acceptable to have per diem work.”

 Social workers often take on per diem work, meaning they work for another agency or private practice in addition to their full-time job.
 Per diem workers supplement the organization’s usual staff, filling in when someone is ill or when they need additional help.

-Melody also leveraged her experience and education in other areas.
+Wilding also leveraged her experience and education in other areas.
 She teaches social work at the City University of New York and began an executive coaching and supportive counseling business.
 She also became a professional speaker, using her social work experience to talk about issues like workplace wellness and emotional intelligence.

 But the biggest thing she recommends is confronting the truth about your debt and facing the real numbers.